-Applications now open for a cost-free month long artist & writer's residency, 3rd January - 3rd February 2020 in partnership with the Arts and Humanities Research Council, AHRC, UK and the University of Strathclyde, Scotland.
-Five people will be selected.
+Applications were open for a cost-free month long artist & writer's residency, 3rd January - 3rd February 2020 in partnership with the Arts and Humanities Research Council, AHRC, UK and the University of Strathclyde, Scotland.
+Five people have been selected.
 Artists and writers from all genres and mediums are invited to apply for solo projects.
 We encourage projects that explore and collaborate with the local community, Punjab's heritage, history and memory.
 Local craft-based projects are also encouraged.

 Apply for a month of a cost-free residency with fellow artists and writers for January 2020.
 Deadline for applications 25th November 2019.
 Email applications to email@example.com